-The article notes that in the district of Khon Kaen in Thailand during a 3 month period.
+The article notes that in the district of Khon Kaen during a 3 month period.
 There was a total of 143 divorces occurred which was between a Thai and a foreigner.
+From there we have to estimate the divorce rate in Thailand for foreigners.
 The judge noted that most of these cases had been filed by the Thai wife and not the foreigner.
 The main reason for these divorces had been that the Thai women did not get the marriage they had expected.

 Isaan might not be the best place to figure out the divorce rates in Thailand for foreigners.
 It does however give a glimpse given by the Thai courts as to the rates of divorce for foreigners.
-Isaan tends to be the poorer part of Thailand with lower levels of education and most marriages to foreigners tend to — well not turn out as expected.
+Isaan tends to be the poorer part of the country with lower levels of education and most marriages to foreigners tend to — well not turn out as expected.

 The official divorce rate for Thailand is very low on average.
 Much lower than the US or even Australia for that matter.
 The official divorce rate for Thailand is 0.058 per 10,000 people.
 This is low compared to the US with 53 per 10,000 people or 2.5 per 10,000 people in Australia.
 You should however also understand that the cultures are different.
 The loss of face from a failed marriage might not be good.
 Couples then separate and live as if they are no longer married, while still legally married.

 If you are retired in Thailand and plan on getting married then speak to us about not only your retirement visa but also about a prenuptial agreement should you decide to marry and register your marriage in Thailand later.
 It is always best to plan well when living in a foreign country.
 But it is also prudent that you ensure that your retirement nest egg is not lost while in The Kingdom.
 Call us today for more advice or speak to us online.
-You can also walk into our offices in Bangkok for a confidential consultation about your plans for Thailand and how best to achieve these goals.
+You can also walk into our offices in Bangkok for a confidential consultation about your plans and how best to achieve these goals.

 The information contained on our website is for general information purposes only and does not constitute legal advice.